How Crystalline is Low-Density Amorphous Ice?: Results

 \subsection{Models of polycrystalline ice indicate LDA is a partially crystalline state.}

-A second pathway to achieve an amorphous-like $S(Q)$ is through creating highly polycrystalline ice: the random arrangement of many ice grains can broaden the diffraction features of crystalline samples.
-To this end, periodic polycrystalline structures containing approximately 320,000 mW molecules ($\approx 21 \times 21 \times 21$ nm in $x,y,z$) with desired levels of polycrystallinity (number of grains) and cubicity were built using Voronoi domains.
-These were subsequently geometry optimised and annealed at 125 K (see For uHDA and eHDA the ``grandparent'' phases are also given in brackets. uHDA(I$_{\text{h}})\ast$ was created using a different experimental procedure to the other uHDA samples (see \textit{Materials \& Methods}).
-A grid search was set up as illustrated in Fig. \ref{fig2}.
-Cubicities only refer to the subset of molecules in crystalline environments in the system and are not indicative of the total proportion of molecules that are in crystalline environments.
-The approximate mean diameters of the grains for each level of polycrystallinity are shown in Fig. S5.
+Next, we investigated the diametrically opposed pathway to creating LDA from liquid water; specifically, creating LDA from crystalline ice.
+The random arrangement of many ice grains can broaden the diffraction features of crystalline samples, yielding amorphous-like $S(Q)$.
+To this end, large-scale ($\approx$ 320,000 water molecules) periodic polycrystalline structures with different levels of polycrystallinity and cubicity were built using Voronoi domains.
+The structures were subsequently geometry optimised and annealed at 125 K using the mW water model.
+A grid search was set up as illustrated in Fig. \ref{fig3} to find the most optimal model for LDA.